Homemade Crumble Topping Recipe with Oats

 Make Ahead & Freeze Crumble Topping:

-Double (or triple) your batch and freeze extra crumble topping in a zip-top bag.
+Double (or triple) your batch and freeze extra crumble topping in a zip-top bag or other airtight container.
 When dessert cravings hit, just sprinkle the frozen topping straight over fruit and bake-no thawing required.

 Top Tip